How to Spot Fake Red Wing Shoes: A Complete Guide to Authenticity and Durability

 The Red Wing Flexbond is equipped with advanced waterproofing system, rugged, slip-resistant PU outsole, and steel safety toe protectionThe Red Wing Flexbond is equipped with an advanced waterproofing system, rugged, slip-resistant PU outsole, and steel safety toe protection

-Red Wing Shoes vs. Irish Setter
+Red Wing Shoes vs. Irish Setter: How These Two Iconic Brands Compare

-Red Wing Shoes and Irish Setter are two brands often confused with each other.
+Red Wing Shoes and Irish Setter are two brands often confused by each other.
 They’re both owned by the Red Wing Shoe Company, which has evolved from Red Wing Shoes to include a range of purpose-built footwear brands.

 Irish Setter is a division of the Red Wing Shoe Company that produces a full line of performance hunting boots and rugged outdoor casual footwearIrish Setter is a division of the Red Wing Shoe Company that produces a full line of performance hunting boots and rugged outdoor casual footwear

-The ‘Irish Setter’ brand focuses on hunting boots, work footwear, and casual sneakers.
+The Irish Setter brand focuses on hunting boots, work footwear, and casual sneakers.
 Irish Setter was launched in 1950 following Red Wing’s style 854, which inspired hunting footwear.

 While Irish Setter is a separate brand, its footwear is manufactured in the same factories as Red Wing Shoes.

-Brands Similar to Red Wing Shoes
+Similar Brands to Red Wing Shoes: Alternatives for Boot Enthusiasts